UBC-DSCI/introduction-to-datascience-python/source/regression1.md

 once $K$ is equal to the number of datapoints in the entire data set.
-This happens because our predicted values for a given x value (here, home size), depend on many neighboring observations; in the case where $K$ is equal to the size of the dataset, the prediction is just the mean of the house prices in the dataset (completely ignoring the house size).
+This happens because our predicted values for a given x value (here, home size), depend on many neighboring observations; in the case where $K$ is equal to the size of the data set, the prediction is just the mean of the house prices in the data set (completely ignoring the house size).
 In contrast to the $K=1$ example, the smooth, inflexible orange line does not follow the training observations very closely.
 In other words, the model is *not influenced enough* by the training data.